 Our guide explained that the dominant plant species in the Everglades is sawgrass (Cladium jamaicense), a tall, sharp-edged grass that grows in dense stands.
 These sawgrass marshes are the defining feature of the Everglades landscape and give it the appearance of a “river” of grass.

 At the halfway point of the park,Climbing the tower offers a bird’s-eye perspective of the Everglades and is an excellent spot for birdwatching and photography.
-Climbing the tower provided us with panoramic 360-degree views of the saw grass prairie and hardwood islands.
-Throughout the tour, our guide talked about the diverse array of plant and animal species.
-Pointing out the many environmental features along the way while answering any of our questions.
+Climbing the tower rewarded us with stunning 360-degree panoramic views of the sawgrass prairie and scattered hardwood islands.
+Throughout the tour, our guide shared insights about the park’s diverse plant and animal life, pointed out key environmental features, and answered all of our questions along the way.

 Biking the Shark Valley Loop